What is Penetration Testing and How do we do it at Computer One?

 Penetration testing is the practice of testing a computer system, network or web application to find security vulnerabilities that an attacker could exploit.

-Penetration testing can be performed with automated software or conducted manually.
+Penetration testing – or pen testing – can be performed with automated software or conducted manually.

 If detected, serious vulnerabilities are added to the organisation’s Risk Register and a Remediation Plan is proposed that addresses the risks in order of priority.